open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 - Use a domain-specific attribute
 - Set `error.type` to capture all errors, regardless of whether they are defined within the domain-specific set or not.

-**[2]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[2] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

 **[3]:** If span describes operation on a single message or if the value applies to all messages in the batch.

-**[4]:** If a custom value is used, it MUST be of low cardinality.
+**[4] `messaging.operation.type`:** If a custom value is used, it MUST be of low cardinality.

-**[5]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[5] `server.address`:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[6]:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[6] `network.peer.address`:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[7]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[7] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[8]:** This can refer to both the compressed or uncompressed body size.
+**[8] `messaging.message.body.size`:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

 The following attributes can be important for making sampling decisions